If you have ever been in the market for security software, chances are you’ve heard of Kaspersky.

 Setting up Kaspersky wasn’t difficult, the step-by-step on-screen instructions are easy.

-We download a non-EU version which supposedly does not keep any form of logs.
+We downloaded a non-EU version which supposedly does not keep any form of logs (presumably due to GDPR).

 After agreeing to install the software, it goes on to download the essential installation files.

 And that’s it!
 You already have Kaspersky Secure Connection installed on your computer.